Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Discussion

-In \cite{bellhouse_gasp_2021}, the authors present evidence that in certain circumstances, ram-pressure stripping can cause an ``unwinding'' effect, whereby the spiral structure of the gas is preserved in the stripped material.
+In \cite{bellhouse_gasp_2021}, the authors present evidence that in certain circumstances, RPS can cause an unwinding effect, whereby the spiral structure of the gas is preserved in the stripped material.
 We do not find any particular evidence that this process is currently occurring in F0083, or is responsible for the observed structure evident in regions C and D. The predicted and observed RPS-induced unwinding should primarily affect the distribution of gas in a stripped galaxy, and the resulting young stellar populations.
 However, we see from Figs.~\ref{fig:mass_map_radial_profile}a and \ref{fig:F0083_regions_age_maps} that both the observed spiral structure and extended feature contain a considerable fraction of stars older than 1\,Gyr.
-These components have therefore either formed in situ, or have been redistributed to their present locations after formation; neither are recent structures on the expected timescales of ram-pressure stripping.
+These components have therefore either formed in situ, or have been redistributed to their present locations after formation; neither are recent structures on the expected timescales of RPS ($\leq1\,$Gyr; \citealt{crowl_stellar_2008,lotz_gone_2019,owers_sami_2019,boselli_ram_2022}).

 We suggest instead that the observed mass asymmetry is more reminiscent of a tidal interaction with a companion object, such as observed in the Whirlpool galaxy (see Fig.~7 of \citealt{wei_spatially-resolved_2021} for an analogous plot).
 This would also explain the observed increase in \sfr.
-Given the apparent clockwise rotation of F0083, an object moving past the Eastern side would interact with regions B, C and D in that order, in good agreement with the \tlb\ of the peak \sfr\ in each section (whether this is the \textit{only} interaction, or simply the one which had the greatest effect on the \sfr, cannot be determined from the current data).
+Given the apparent clockwise rotation of F0083, an object moving past the eastern side would interact with regions B, C and D in that order, in good agreement with the \tlb\ of the peak \sfr\ in each section (whether this is the only interaction, or simply the one which had the greatest effect on the \sfr, cannot be determined from the current data).
 Under this assumption, it should be possible to locate the most likely interaction candidate from the surrounding field.
-Tidal disturbances can be parameterised by the relative ratio of the acceleration $a_{\rm{tid}}$, produced by the neighbouring object, to $a_{\rm{gal}}$, the acceleration produced by the potential of the galaxy of interest.
-From \cite{vollmer_new_2005}, we express this ratio as
+Tidal disturbances can be parameterised by the relative ratio of the radial tidal acceleration \atid, produced by the perturbating object, to \agal, the acceleration produced by the potential of the galaxy of interest.
+Using the impulse approximation \citep{henriksen_tidal_1996,vollmer_new_2005}, these quantities can be expressed as